SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 existed since the dawn of time.
 Instead, it was created at a time when it was not given that your computer had a graphical interface that you could interact with.
 Think of it as a text interface to your computer.

-It is a well-known concept to users of linux, however MAC and (especially) Windows users not so much.
-Having a basic understanding of how to use a command line can really help improve your workflow.
-The reason that the command line is an important tool to get to know, is that doing any kind of MLOps will require us to be able to interact with many different tools, many which does not have a graphical interface.
+The terminal is a well-known concept to users of Linux, however, MAC and (especially) Windows users often do not need and therefore encounter it.
+Having a basic understanding of how to use a command line can help improve your workflow.
+The reason that the command line is an important tool to get to know, is that doing any kind of MLOps will require us to be able to interact with many different tools, many of which do not have a graphical interface.
 Additionally, when we get to working in the cloud later in the course, you will be forced to interact with the command line.

 Note if you already are a terminal wizard then feel free to skip the exercises below.
 They are very elementary.

 ## The anatomy of the command line

-Regardless of operating system, all command lines looks more or less the same:
+Regardless of the operating system, all command lines look more or less the same:

 <figure markdown>
 ![Image](../figures/terminal.PNG){ width="800" }